If there is a rope in your path and you perceive it as a snake, fear-based thinking will follow.

 And that gets me angry.

 It’s like when I’m in a disagreement with someone and I’ve laid out great evidence for my side.
-I’ve made an indisputable argument that someone else finds a way to dispute.
+I think I’ve made an indisputable argument, but someone else still disagrees.

 And then I get very egotistical and arrogant and resent that other people have their own mind.